daniel-ac-martin/cipher-exercise/README.md

 The function does not expect to be passed anything except the lower-case characters, outside of this range, its behaviour is undefined.

-The implementation is tested using [jest] through the specification file `index.spec.js` you shouldn't need to edit this file until you reach stage 2.
+The implementation is tested using [Jest] through the specification file `index.spec.js` you shouldn't need to edit this file until you reach stage 2.